vanng822/r2router/README.md

 Middlewares are divided into 2 groups, one runs before routing and one runs after routing.
 Before middleware is thought for serving static, logging, recovery from panic and so on.
 After middleware is thought for pre-processing data before executing endpoint handler.
 One can do this by using AppSet method on Params.
 This mean that Before middlewares are always executed, except when a middleware cancels and does not call next(), meanwhile After middlewares are only call if a route is hit.
 Each After middleware also has a chance to response and stop calling next().

 By default there is no middleware added.
-This package contains recovery middleware which you can use for recovery from panic and it should be the first middleware added.
+See list bellow for suitable middlewares, including recovery which has been moved from this repos.

 One interesting feature this package has is measurement of endpoint performance.
 The timer measures how long time it takes average for each route.
 The timer itself is a http.Handler so one can use it to serve these statistics locally (see example/timer.go).